Simple Living With Nature

 How to Use Elderberry Syrup

-Elderberry syrup is powerful herbal medicine!
+Elderberry syrup is a powerful herbal ally!

 I recommend adults take 1-2 tablespoons of elderberry syrup 2-3 times per day at the onset of a cold or flu, and throughout the duration of the illness.